 • Sprinkle dill over sunchokes.
 Serve while hot.

-For a side dish or appetizer with a little more heat, try Johan’s blistered shishito peppers.
 This dish is easy to prepare, uses few ingredients and takes just five minutes to cook.
 It’s perfect for potluck dinners or as an accompaniment to an Asian-inspired family meal.

 If you’ve never tried one before, shishito peppers are savory, small and much milder than jalapeños.
 However, according to the online pepper scale, one out of every ten or 20 shishitos will give your taste buds a little extra jolt of heat.
 Think of it as hot pepper roulette.